himanshus852/ImageViewer/README.md

 <img src = https://github.com/himanshus852/ImageViewer/blob/master/Images/ZoomedIn2.jpg alt="Zoomed-In Image 2"/>

-<b>IF YOU ENCOUNTER ANY BUGS OR FOR ANY SUGGESTIONS REGARDING THE IMPROVEMENT IN APPLICATION FEEL FREE TO CONTACT ME :</b>
+<br><b>IF YOU ENCOUNTER ANY BUGS OR FOR ANY SUGGESTIONS REGARDING THE IMPROVEMENT IN APPLICATION FEEL FREE TO CONTACT ME :</b>

 Himanshu Sharma : <i>himanshus852@gmail.com</i>